-- (1) The numbers of shares of INDSPEC Common Stock shown as owned include options and warrants to purchase shares of INDSPEC Common Stock that are exercisable within 60 days of December 1, 1995.
-The numbers and percentages of shares of INDSPEC Common Stock owned by each director and executive officer and by all directors and officers as a group assume that such outstanding options and warrants had been exercised as follows: Mr. Danner -- 1,394; Mr. Smith -- 445; Mr. Spinola -- 1,944; Mr. Covelli -- 1,335; Mr. Lee -- 1,185; Mr. Todd -- 335; and all directors and officers as a group (including such individuals) -- 9,622.
-Beneficial owners of Roundtable Common Stock may also be deemed to be beneficial owners of the same number of shares of INDSPEC Common Stock. - (2) The 874 shares of INDSPEC Common Stock are held in a voting trust (the "Voting Trust"), created pursuant to a Voting Trust Agreement dated as of December 16, 1993 (the "Voting Trust Agreement"), of which John K. Castle is the Trustee.
-Mr. Castle disclaims beneficial ownership of the shares held in the Voting Trust.
-Mr. Castle and Leonard M. Harlan, whose address is 150 East 58th Street, New York, NY 10155, are the controlling shareholders of the general partner of the general partner of CHPII and may therefore be deemed to be the beneficial owners of the shares of Roundtable Common Stock beneficially owned by CHPII.
-Mr. Castle and Mr. Harlan disclaim beneficial ownership of shares owned by CHPII other than such shares that represent their respective pro rata partnership interests in CHPII. - (3) Shares of INDSPEC Common Stock held by Messrs.
+(1) The numbers of shares of INDSPEC Common Stock shown as owned include options and warrants to purchase shares of INDSPEC Common Stock that are exercisable within 60 days of February , 1996.
+The numbers and percentages of shares of INDSPEC Common Stock owned by each director and executive officer and by all directors and officers as a group assume that such outstanding options and warrants had been exercised as follows: Mr. Danner -- 1,394; Mr. Spinola -- 1,944; Mr. Covelli -- 1,335; Mr. Lee -- 1,185; Mr. Todd -- 335; and all directors and officers as a group (including such individuals) -- 9,177.
+The number and percentage of shares of Roundtable Common Stock shown as owned by Mr. Smith include 445 shares owned by CHPII.
+CHPII has issued to Mr. Smith an option to purchase such shares from CHPII.
+Beneficial owners of Roundtable Common Stock may also be deemed to be beneficial owners of the same number of shares of INDSPEC Common Stock.

+- (2) Includes 29,496 shares of INDSPEC Common Stock owned by Roundtable.
+Mr. Castle and Leonard M. Harlan, whose address is 150 East 58th Street, New York, NY 10155, are the controlling shareholders of the general partner of the general partner of CHPII and may therefore be deemed to be the beneficial owners of the shares of INDSPEC Common Stock beneficially owned by Roundtable and the shares of Roundtable Common Stock beneficially owned by CHPII.
+Mr. Castle and Mr. Harlan disclaim beneficial ownership of shares owned by Roundtable or CHPII other than such shares that represent their respective pro rata partnership interests in CHPII. - (3) Includes 874 shares of INDSPEC Common Stock held in a voting trust (the "Voting Trust"), created pursuant to a Voting Trust Agreement dated as of December 16, 1993 (the "Voting Trust Agreement"), of which John K. Castle is the Trustee.
+Mr. Castle disclaims beneficial ownership of the shares held in the Voting Trust. - (4) Shares of INDSPEC Common Stock held by Messrs.
 Siegal and Smith are subject to the Voting Trust Agreement.